Introduction to Political Analysis

-This course is a core course in both the BA Politics and BA International Relations degrees and provides a general introduction to methods of political analysis.
-The course provides the foundation for further study of Politics and International Relations, covering such areas as philosophy of social science, scientific methods, theoretical and methodological debates and skills key to critical reading, writing and analysis.
+This is a core module in both the BA Politics and BA International Relations degrees and provides a general introduction to methods of political analysis.
+The module provides the foundation for further study of Politics and International Relations, covering such areas as philosophy of social science, scientific methods, theoretical and methodological debates and skills key to critical reading, writing and analysis.
 Substantive areas of coverage include debates over structure and agency, politics and policy, historical methods, qualitative and quantitative approaches to the study of politics and international relations, measurement, inference and interpretation, the use of evidence in argumentation, narrative and language.
-The course is designed to complement other foundational courses in the Department of Politics and International Studies.
+The module is designed to complement other foundational modules in the Department of Politics and International Studies.

-- Knowledge of the range of analytical and methodological approaches in Politics and International Studies.
+- Demonstrate knowledge of the range of analytical and methodological approaches in Politics and International Studies.

-- Ability to critically evaluate and apply theories and methods in Politics and International Studies
+- Critically evaluate and apply theories and methods in Politics and International Studies

-- Knowledge of major conceptual and analytical debates in Politics and International Studies
+- Gain an understanding of major conceptual and analytical debates in Politics and International Studies

-- Ability to think critically, analyse texts and structure essays in the field of Politics and International Studies
+- Think critically, analyse texts and structure essays in the field of Politics and International Studies

-- Ability to analyse aspects of politics and international studies from a variety of perspectives
+- Analyse aspects of politics and international studies from a variety of perspectives

-- Ability to critically evaluate the relationship between knowledge, power and policy.
+- Critically evaluate the relationship between knowledge, power and policy.

 Scope and syllabus